October 9, 2020

 In comparison, Sub-Saharan African countries like Mozambique has a growing labour pool.
 India will also maintain a high percentage of working-age civilians over the same period.

-This had led to suggestions that India or Africa will be the centre of industry in the mid-21st century.
+This has led to suggestions that India or Africa will be the centre of industry in the mid-21st century.

-Alongside reduced availability of workers, an aging society will have less spending potential.
-This is a challenge for both government and individual as social spending and healthcare costs mount.
+Alongside reduced availability of workers, an ageing society will have less spending potential.
+This is a challenge for both government and individuals as social spending and healthcare costs mount.

 Figure 3: World Population Prospects 2019 (The United Nations)

 The availability of a large population is not the only factor to consider.
-High technology companies looking to expand may want to consider the STEM graduation.
+High-technology companies looking to expand may want to consider engineering and technology graduates.

-It is here that China is managing their economic transition from manufacturing to technology successfully.
+Here, China is successfully managing their economic transition from manufacturing to technology.

 China are world leaders in science, technology, engineering, and mathematics undergraduate education.